Is the undergraduate program selective in its admissions?

 Yes.
 In order to manage enrollment and provide for a high quality program, the faculty will select up to 50 of the most qualified applicants for admission based on the criteria that are described in the section on Undergraduate Education.

-How will I know if I should select Middle Childhood Education as opposed to Early Childhood Education or Adolescence to Young Adult Education?
+How will I know if I should select Middle Childhood Education as opposed to Early Childhood Education or AdolescenT to Young Adult Education?

 Aren't fourth graders too young to be taught by teachers who are also prepared to teach ninth graders?

 The program emphasizes working specifically with early adolescents in grades 4-9.
 Knowledge about early adolescent development and the teaching strategies that will enhance student learning in these grades is the emphasis of the MCED program.

 What are my chances of getting a job with a Middle Childhood License?

 Schools who are looking for teachers with a strong knowledge base about early adolescence, strong content knowledge in two subject areas and reading, and who are able to work collaboratively on teams with other teachers will be eager to hire Middle Childhood teachers.

 What if I want to receive an Elementary Teaching Certificate?